atulkamble/AviatrixACE/index.md

 Aviatrix creates a purpose-built Multi-Cloud Network Architecture (MCNA) by implementing a data plane through dynamic and software-defined routing with a centralized control plane.
 Security is built into the network architecture through segmentation, encryption, ingress and egress filtering, and security services insertion.
 Aviatrix also leverages orchestrating cloud-native constructs, where necessary, in building and controlling the enterprise network and life-cycle management of the overall architecture.
 The architecture is valid for single-cloud-single-region, single-cloud-multiple-regions, or multiple-clouds-multiple-regions and can be easily referenced by both green and brownfield businesses with no issues.
 This is a common and repeatable architecture across multiple clouds, which creates simplicity and abstraction for the users by hiding all the underlying complexities and limitations of Cloud Service Providers.
 Because this architecture functions as a reference, it is vendor-agnostic.Architecture defines four distinct layers at a high level.
 These are Cloud Core, Cloud Security, Cloud Access, and Cloud Operations.

+**Cloud Core**\
+The cloud core of the multi-cloud network architecture goes beyond simple connectivity.
+It scales and supports the rapid evolution of applications and businesses.
+It also delivers a common data plane by supporting native cloud constructs, APIs, and adds advanced capabilities to form a common data plane with the visibility and control required to optimize the multi-cloud network.

+Within the cloud core, there are two subdivisions: The applications layer and the global transit layer.

+**The Applications Layer**\
+This is where the applications are.
+These applications could be sitting in VPC/VNET and running as instances or VMs.
+The Aviatrix controller embraces the native constructs of the cloud from this layer.
+This is the area where applications are deployed using their respective operating systems.

+**The Global Transit Layer**\
+Aviatrix software enables enterprise IT to easily deploy a high-availability, multi-cloud network data plane with end-to-end encryption, high-performance encryption, multi-cloud security domains, and operational telemetry operations teams need.
+This is the main point of connection for every aspect of the cloud.
+This global transit layer also has the notion of inserting services in its platform, which is done through the service insertion framework.

+**Cloud Security**\
+Cloud security is a crucial part of the MCN architecture.
+This layer encompasses all the other layers of the cloud.
+It ensures that all the areas in the cloud, such as the applications, transit, and access layer are secure.
+The MCNA model enforces cloud security in many aspects, such as when connecting cloud to on-premise, ingress, egress, and security within the cloud security with encryption and security segmentation.

+**Cloud Access**\
+The multi-cloud access layer is a crucial layer of the multi-cloud network when interconnecting to on-premise resources.
+This layer ensures that the cloud is securely accessible by all the components of a business.
+This architecture sets the multi-cloud foundation by securely bringing employees, partners, customers, branch offices, and legacy data centers into the cloud as one cohesive unit.

+**Cloud Operations**\
+This layer provides full visibility for all aspects of the cloud, meaning that it encompasses each layer.
+It is a centralized operations plane.
+This is also the layer of the cloud that encompasses the most crucial tools, such as troubleshooting, visibility, and automation.

+MCNA showcases a centralized controller to manage single or multiple clouds with a global, distributed, unified and normalized data plane.

 ### The Components of the MCNA
 1. The Cloud Core has the applications connecting to the Global Transit Layer, which is a unified, global data plane across multiple/single clouds.
 2. The Cloud Access Layer is where the on-prem components connect to the cloud.